 If you’re getting ready to buy your first home, there are probably thousands of questions running through your mind.
 Questions about location, real estate services, expenses, and more — it’s a huge financial commitment and you probably want to make sure you have the best chance at getting exactly what you want.
 While it can be a difficult process to navigate, there is help for first-time homebuyers, from resources and advice to first-time homebuyer programs to help you finance a home.

-If you’re worried you won’t ever be able to purchase a home, take a deep breath and a good look at your finances.
+Worried you won’t ever be able to purchase a home?
+Take a deep breath and a good look at your finances.
 You can start by reviewing your current financial situation and beginning to save for a down payment.
 (There are investment accounts and savings options that can help you reach your goal of buying a home, too.)
 Here are 12 helpful tips for first-time homebuyers.

 1. Know Your Credit Score